 Here are a few questions that may help you identify and correct the issue:

 - Did the blocked message contain a link from a public URL shortener like Bit.ly or Tinyurl.com?

 - Did you send messages to people who didn't specifically opt-in?

-- If so, they may have reported your messages to their carrier as spam.
-Carriers take these reports very seriously and will block your number if they receive an excessive amount of reports.
+If so, they may have reported your messages to their carrier as spam.
+Carriers take these reports very seriously and will block your number if they receive a handful of spam reports.

-- Are you sending a too many messages over a local phone number?
+- Are you sending messages from a local number that hasn't been carrier-registered?